પ્રેમ શું કર્યો એણે

 था वो बचपन- SATYA DEO PATHAK

-THE FOLLOWING POEM BY SATYA DEO PATHAK FROM LUCKNOW WON THE THIRD PRIZE IN WINGWORD POETRY PRIZE 2024- SUMMER CYCLE, REGIONAL CATEGORY.
+THE FOLLOWING POEM BY SATYA DEO PATHAK FROM LUCKNOW WON THE THIRD PRIZE IN WINGWORD POETRY PRIZE 2024- REGIONAL CATEGORY.

 क्या था समय?